 Spirillary rat-bite fever (sodoku)

-S. minus infection is acquired through a rat bite or occasionally a mouse bite.
+S. minus is a gram-negative helical-shaped bacillus.
+Infection is acquired through a rat bite or occasionally a mouse bite.
 Ingestion of the organism does not cause disease.
 If the bite wound initially begins to heal, inflammation recurs at the site after 4 to 28 (usually > 10) days, accompanied by a relapsing fever and regional lymphadenitis.
 A red-brown occasionally urticarial rash sometimes develops but is less prominent than the streptobacillary rash.
 Systemic symptoms commonly accompany fever, but arthritis is rare.
 In untreated patients, 2- to 4-day cycles of fever usually recur for 4 to 8 weeks, but febrile episodes rarely recur for > 1 year.

 Diagnosis of Rat-Bite Fever